bedaromar/Robot-Arm-Control-Using-ROS/README.md

 [Task1.pdf](https://github.com/bedaromar/Robot-Arm-Control-Using-ROS/files/7002834/Task1.pdf)
 # Robot-Arm-Control-Using-ROS
+I suggest to see the task through the PDF file attached above..

 This is my first task in Robotics and AI department at SMART METHODS summer training, And In this file I'll explain the steps for using robot arm in ROS.

 ## Detailed Steps: